John 3:16: Influences

 John 3:16 is considered to be a popular Bible verse and acknowledged as a summary of the gospel.
-In the United States, the verse is often used by preachers during sermons and widely memorised among evangelical churches' members.
+In the United States, the verse is often used by preachers during sermons and widely memorized among evangelical churches' members.
 16th-century German Protestant theologian Martin Luther said the verse is "the gospel in miniature".
 The author Max Lucado, who described the verse as "a twenty-[five] word parade of hope", wrote in 2007 that the conciseness of the verse made it easy to remember.
-In 2014, John 3:16 is among ten most-searched verses in BibleGateway.com, a popular Bible website.
-In a 2017 report by Christianity Today, the verse is a popular choice for passwords.
+In 2014, John 3:16 was among the ten most-searched verses on BibleGateway.com, a popular Bible website.
+In a 2017 report by Christianity Today, the verse was a popular choice for passwords.

 The verse has been frequently referenced by consumer products and public figures.
 In the United States, where Christianity is dominant, evangelists often write "John 3:16" on signs and walls to attract people's attention.
 Voorst added, "They hope that some people will recognise as a Bible reference, look up the verse, and come to faith in Jesus Christ."
 The American footballer Tim Tebow wrote John 3:16 on the eye black during the 2009 BCS National Championship Game, making it the most popular search term for more than 24 hours.
 The verse has been printed on the shopping bags by Forever 21 fashion retailer and on paper cups' bottom by In-N-Out Burger fast-food chain.
+An American denim brand was named 3sixteen to show that its “foundation is in our faith”.
+In 1996, professional wrestler Stone Cold Steve Austin referenced the verse in a promo to Jake "The Snake" Roberts (who had a preacher gimmick at the time) after defeating him during WWF's King of the Ring event, famously ad-libbing to Roberts that "Austin 3:16 says I just whipped your ass!"
+The "Austin 3:16" promo would go on to become one of the catalysts for Austin's early popularity, and became one of wrestling's best known catchphrases.

 Many books have been written that are based on John 3:16.
-Lutheran computer scientist Donald Knuth published 3:16 Bible Texts Illuminated in 1991, examining and illustrating sixteenth verses of every third chapter in the Bible books.
-In 2009, Lucado wrote 3:16: The Numbers of Hope, where portions of the verse is titled in its chapters.
-Pawson wrote Is John 3:16 the Gospel?, where he analyses every words and grammatical structure of the verse and remarked as the "most misunderstood verse".
-John 3:16: What's It All About? and Mission 3:16, were written by Harris in 2015 and Borthwick in 2020 respectively.
+Lutheran computer scientist Donald Knuth published 3:16 Bible Texts Illuminated in 1991, examining and illustrating the sixteenth verse of every third chapter in biblical books.
+In 2009, Lucado wrote 3:16: The Numbers of Hope, where portions of the verse are titled in its chapters.
+Pawson wrote Is John 3:16 the Gospel?, analyzing every word and grammatical structure and remarking it is the "most misunderstood verse".
+John 3:16: What's It All About? and Mission 3:16, were written by Harris in 2015 and Borthwick in 2020, respectively.